SEKOIA-IO/documentation/docs/integrations/rsyslog_generic_settings.md

 sudo wget -O /etc/rsyslog.d/SEKOIA-IO-intake.pem https://app.sekoia.io/assets/files/SEKOIA-IO-intake.pem
 ```

-It is possible to copy-past this configuration locally then upload it with SCP command, or simple copy-past it from the web to your remote server.
+It is possible to copy-paste this configuration locally then upload it with SCP command, or simple copy-paste it from the web to your remote server.

 > Once the file created on the Rsyslog, dont forget to make it executable with the command `chmod +x <filename.sh>`